hylin0/hylin0/README.md

 👋 Hi, I’m Hao Lin (@hylin0)!

 👀 About Me!
-  - Graduate with BSci (with Hons) in Games Design and Programming @ Staffordshire University
+  - Graduate with BSci (with Hons) in Games Design and Programming @ University of Staffordshire
   - Born and raised in Leeds
   - 🌱 Currently learning:
       - W3School in coding languages